Vote will force British PM to get tougher with EU, UKIP party leader says

 Farage, whose party is likely to have made significant gains in European elections after a strong result in a local vote, said UKIP's electoral success meant Cameron would now have to become even tougher on Europe to counter a probable challenge from inside his own Conservative party.

-"Cameron will change policy," Farage told Reuters over coffee in the Castlemayne pub in Basildon, a town 25 miles east of London where late Conservative leader Margaret Thatcher remains popular.
+"Cameron will change policy," Farage told Reuters over coffee in the Castlemayne pub in Basildon, a town 25 miles (40 km) east of London where late Conservative leader Margaret Thatcher remains popular.

 "He will try and sound more Eurosceptic.
 I think he will try and pen in a bit the renegotiation time for our deal with Brussels because I think actually it is the renegotiation which weakens his argument," Farage said.